Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add Click and Hover Detection on Stream Features.rst

     });

-Let's go over what this function is doing really quickly.
+Let's go over what this function is doing:

 First, it finds the location of the click on the map.

 It then makes a request for information on the specific reach the user has clicked on, and uses that information to create a new layer that you see as the yellow highlight with red dots at the end just like in the screenshot above.